abe-winter/abe-winter.github.io/_posts/2019-11-27-ott-fleabag.md

 The simplest example of this is cable fees -- they [spring fees on you later](https://arstechnica.com/tech-policy/2017/08/comcast-fails-to-get-hidden-fee-class-action-suit-thrown-out-of-court/), play games with expiring promotional pricing, and [24% of fees are made up anyway](https://www.consumerreports.org/fees-billing/cable-company-fees-add-to-tv-bill/).
 The deal goes from sweet to sour the moment you're locked in.
 And it can be [very hard to escape](https://soundcloud.com/ryan-block-10/comcastic-service).
 I think some state AG sued them because buyers lost their credit score over these surprises.

-This is how OTT is going to be once the herd clears.
+This is how OTT is going to be once the cash dries up and the herd thins out.

 I heard [an interview with the founder of the Surgery Center of Oklahoma](https://www.econtalk.org/keith-smith-on-free-market-health-care/), a clinic that doesn't take insurance.
-He claimed that his outcomes were fine and his prices were much lower, and various other badness like long lines could be avoided.
+He claims that his outcomes are better and his cost to provide care is lower -- not just what the patient pays, but what it costs the hospital to do a procedure.

 Having tried myself to get a retail price for a blood test from a walk-in clinic in Manhattan, and having failed ('we sometimes charge you more if the lab messes up'), I'm ready to believe that sane pricing leads to better outcomes too.